You’ve got an Instant Pot, now what? I remember feeling like that when I first got mine, too.

 - Shred the chicken

-- Set the Instant Pot to Saute again, and when the liquid starts to bubble sprinkle the gluccie into the pot while stirring or whisking briskly to prevent lumps, until it's as thick as you like
+- Set the Instant Pot to Saute again, and when the liquid starts to bubble sprinkle the glucomannan powder into the pot while stirring or whisking briskly to prevent lumps, until it's as thick as you like

-Increasing the amount of frozen chicken will increase the cooking time.
+Increasing the amount of frozen chicken will increase the amount of time for the IP to pressurize.
 Please refer to your IP manual or the cooking time charts here and add 5-10 minutes for frozen chicken.

 For an S meal, use a liberal but reasonable amount of healthy fats.
 Serve with healthy low carb options such as zoodles, cauli rice, or other on-plan options, and plenty of non starchy veggies.